FangyangJz/pond/README.md

 db.update_crypto_agg_trades()
 ```

+## Ops Banchmark

+If you are still hesitant about which computing framework to choose.
+Please refer this link [Database-like ops benchmark](https://duckdblabs.github.io/db-benchmark/)

 ## About Install cuDF

 In my `python3.9` case, use Nvidia `rapids` products `[cuDF, cuML, cuxfilter]` in windows WSL2 or Linux.